Did you know that protein, among many other benefits, can help you lose fat?

-Protein also reduces the hunger hormone ghrelin while increasing the appetite suppressing hormones, GLP-1, peptide YY and cholecystokinin.
+Protein reduces the hunger hormone ghrelin while increasing the appetite-suppressing hormones, GLP-1, peptide YY and cholecystokinin.

-This is a very good thing if we want to fire up our metabolism and increase our satiety or feeling of fullness, so we’re not running to the refrigerator every couple of hours.
+This is a very good thing if we want to stop running to the refrigerator every couple of hours.

 How much protein?

 First, take your body weight and convert it into kilograms by dividing it by 2.2.
-Then multiply your weight in kilograms by .8 to figure out how many grams of protein you need.
+Multiply your weight in kilograms by .8 to figure out how many grams of protein you need.